mgrabul/RagSystems/notes.md

 1. **Limitation in memory**, once the network is trained it will not be able to learn new things.
 2. **Hardware requirements and cost**, Useful LLMS require extremely powerful hardware
-3. **Privacy**, useful models are owned and owned by extremely whelty companies as they are expensive, this is a serious privacy problems and some companies don't allow usage of this kind of models, especially because of GDPR.
+3. **Privacy**, useful models are owned and owned by extremely wealthy companies as they are expensive, this is a serious privacy problems and some companies don't allow usage of this kind of models, especially because of GDPR.

 ## What is RAG Retrieval Augmented Generation